Harry Roy Lewis

 - Shrouded in Secrecy, Decision Makers Gambled and Harvard Lost, Boston Globe, December 12, 2009.

-- Renewing the Civic Mission of Higher Education, with Ellen Condliffe Lagemann, in preparation.
+- Renewing the Civic Mission of Higher Education, with Ellen Condliffe Lagemann, in What is College For, Teachers College Press, 2011.

 I blog about developments in the world of digital information and society at bitsbook.com, a site associated with my book Blown to Bits.